– an international research colloquium

 Antke Antek Engel (philosopher who works on the politics of desire)

-Running from October 2020 onwards, virtually.
+Since October 2020, meeting online every 4-6 weeks.
 Right at the moment the group is closed, but please feel free to contact us, if you got interested.